-Every hen can lay an egg daily but can a chicken lay more than one egg a day?
+Every hen can lay an egg daily but can a chicken lay more than one egg daily?
 How many eggs do chickens lay in a day?

 It can take between 24 and 26 hours for an egg to develop, no matter how many weeks of age within the hen before it’s ready to be laid.

-We keep chickens for different reasons, but the two most important one is egg-laying and meat production.
+We keep chickens for different reasons, but the two most important are egg-laying and meat production.

 This explains why we have layers and broilers as well as dual-purpose breeds.
-Now let’s focus on layers and find out the number of eggs chickens lay in a day.
+Now let’s focus on layers and determine how many eggs chickens lay in a day.

 The more hours, the more they will produce their eggs.
 So, during the summer and spring, when the days are longer than the nights, the hens are signaled by light to start laying eggs.

-The opposite is true in winter and fall when the days start to get shorter while nights become longer, consequently cutting down the hours of light the chickens are exposed to in a day.
+The opposite is true in winter and falls when the days get shorter while nights become longer, reducing the hours of light the chickens are exposed to daily.

 There are quite a few factors that affect how hens lay eggs.
 This article will discuss everything you need to know about the number of eggs a chicken can lay a day.